SalersFR/HBAC/README.md

 # Juaga

-Here is the Juaga Anticheat Repo, as i use eclipse in this project, if you want to contribute you have to import the minecraft server api and spigot api (1.8.8)
+Here is the Juaga Anticheat Repo

 Salers#8799